andpor/react-native-sqlite-storage/README.md

 v3.1.0
  1. Backward incompatible change.
 Boolean params will now be coverted and stored as int type, 0 and 1, in compliance with SQLite specifications.
 Issue [#63] (https://github.com/andpor/react-native-sqlite-storage/issues/63)
+ 2. Database decoupled from the Activity lifecycle on Android.
+With this change, the database will not be closed without explicit instructions to close it.
+Pull Request [#62] (https://github.com/andpor/react-native-sqlite-storage/pull/62)

 v3.0.0
  1. Default location changes for iOS for App Store iCloude compliance - backward incompatible release.
 Default now is no-sync location instead of docs.